0x534a/dynmx-signatures/readme.md

 # dynmx Signatures
 This repository contains sample *dynmx* signatures for detecting malware features in API call traces.
 The signatures can be used with the tool *dynmx* which can be found in this [repository](https://github.com/0x534a/dynmx).
+Please consider that the signatures are developed based on the MSDN definition of API calls and are tested with VMRay function logs only.
+If the sandbox API trace does not comply with the MSDN in terms of naming API functions and arguments, the signatures will not work.
+In this case, you will need to adapt the signatures according to the naming used by the individual sandbox.

 For the an in-detail description of the features of the *dynmx* signature DSL and the syntax, please refer to the corresponding master thesis [Signature-Based Detection of Behavioural Malware Features with Windows API Calls](https://github.com/0x534a/master-thesis).